ioneater/ESIBD-Explorer/docs/pages/users-guide.rst

    For output channels, background signals can be defined manually or using the *set current value as background* option in the corresponding :ref:`live display<sec:live_displays>`.
 Each value will be saved with a corresponding background.
-Backgrounds can be optionally and temprarily subtracted without loosing the raw data.
+Backgrounds can be optionally and temporarily subtracted without loosing the raw data.

 Display